5GHz+ CPU performance

 Invent the Future

-Launch your FiveM server in seconds with high-performance hardware, instant setup, and a variety of network protection options built for smooth, lag-free GTA V roleplay.
+Launch your FiveM server in seconds with FiveM hosting built for high clock CPU performance, instant setup, and smooth GTA V roleplay.

 High clock CPUs, blazing NVMe storage, and network + protection engineered for busy roleplay servers.